LV-Crew/LVC-AMS/README.md

 **Why are the paths relative?**
 - So you can also use the scrips e.g. on an external SD card that is ejected (and e.g. connected to your Linux Desktop).
 - You can also "clean up" some old backup archives.

+**Why are some file names have small letters?**
+Normal Cleaners and Tasks use big letters - batch jobs and special scripts have small letters.